Aporia Documentation

 In the Schema mapping, there are optional fields added for ranking models, "Group By", "Order by" and "Sort direction", these options are relevant only to Candidate Level data and should be left empty with this format.

-Check out the data sources section for more information about how to connect from different data sources.
+Check out the for more information about how to connect from different data sources.